AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-zoomviewiconeffect.md

 ---
 description: The zoom indicator is overlaid on the zoom view area.
 It is displayed when the image is in a reset state and it also depends on iconeffect parameter.
-seo-description: The zoom indicator is overlaid on the zoom view area.
-It is displayed when the image is in a reset state and it also depends on iconeffect parameter.
-seo-title: Zoom view icon effect

 solution: Experience Manager
 title: Zoom view icon effect
-uuid: 69a44789-9587-4459-9c75-048773c9e368

 feature: Dynamic Media Classic,Viewers,SDK/API,Mix Media Sets
 role: Developer,Business Practitioner
 ---